Nicolas-Yax/lanlab2/README.md

 To be implemented in later version.

 ## How to learn the framework
 A tutorial notebook is available at the root of the respository.
 It can be done in less than 15 minutes and explains most of what is necessary to use the framework.
-In addition two notebooks crt.ipynb and logscores.ipynb are exemples of research projects lead by the HRL team using this framework (https://arxiv.org/ftp/arxiv/papers/2309/2309.12485.pdf).
+In addition a notebook crt.ipynb is an example of a research project lead by the HRL team using this framework (https://arxiv.org/ftp/arxiv/papers/2309/2309.12485.pdf).

 ## Problems with the framework ?
 If you find bugs or aren't sure about something in the framework please open an issue.
 I'll try to answer your questions, add tutorials, solve bugs as soon as I can.